Skip to main content

 • Rational arithmetic: A method used in Leios sortition to replace quad-precision floating-point calculations, improving precision and computational efficiency.

-• Rust simulation: A simulation of the Leios protocol implemented in Rust, focusing on graph generation, topology creation, and performance visualization.
+• Rust simulation: A high-performance simulation of the Leios protocol implemented in Rust, focusing on graph generation, topology creation, and performance visualization.

 • Stake: The amount of cryptocurrency a node holds, which influences its probability of being selected in sortition.